ctrlnova/Imgs/README.md

 for better visulaization pillows where used.

 link of the product 2 : https://www.sabhyasha.com/products/womens-ruffle-sleeve-blouse <br>
-   standard img of blouse from front and back for better look depending on the design we could also add right and left side views.
+   standard img of blouse from front and back for better look, depending on the design we could also add right and left side views.